Sk8rSeth/NeoBoiler/README.md

 # Wp-Booilerplate
-This is a boilerplate theme and wp-install to make it very easy to get up and running for a new client wordpress site build.
+This is a boilerplate theme and wp-install to make it very easy to get up and running for a new client wordpress site build. this is designed around MODULAR builds with ACF-pro. can be used however but a lot of the functionality has that at the core.

 ### Tech Used
 - Composer